frederic-perez/AmE-dictionary/data/idioms.md

 __be given no quarter__ To be offered no mercy, concession, or indulgence. _This match determines if we’re heading to the finals of the tournament, so make sure they are given no quarter!_
 __be glad to see the back of__ Be happy when a person leaves.
 __be hard hit (by something)__ To be adversely affected (by something) to a great degree; to suffer financial losses (as the result of something).
-__be here to stay__ To become permanent or firmly established; to be a normal part of everyday life, especially after once being abnormal or unusual.
+__be here to stay__ :two: (is here to stay) To become permanent or firmly established; to be a normal part of everyday life, especially after once being abnormal or unusual.
 __be honor-bound to do (something)__ To be or feel obliged to do something because it is morally correct or required by one’s sense of duty or integrity, even if one does not desire to do so.
 __be hounded (by someone or something)__ To be pursued, chased, badgered, or pestered (by someone or something), especially persistently or relentlessly.
 __be in a pickle__ _slang_ To be in a troublesome situation.